harsh2kum/Consumer_Shoping_Analysis/README.md

 📧 Email: harshkumar04510@gmail.com

-🔗 LinkedIn: linkedin.com/in/harshku
+🔗 LinkedIn: (linkedin.com/in/harshku)

-🐙 GitHub: github.com/harsh2kum
+🐙 GitHub: (github.com/harsh2kum)

 🏷️ License

 This project is licensed under the MIT License — feel free to use, modify, and share with attribution.

-⭐ Project Tags

-#DataAnalytics · #Python · #SQL · #PowerBI · #DataVisualization · #EcommerceAnalytics · #ConsumerBehavior · #RetailInsights